dafny-lang/dafny/docs/DafnyRef/GrammarDetails.md

 The "allowLambda" says whether or not the expression to be parsed is allowed to be a lambda expression.
-More precisely, an identifier or parenthesized-enclosed comma-delimited list of identifiers is allowed to continue as a lambda expression (that is, continue with a `reads`, `requires`, or `=>`) only if "allowLambda" is true.
+More precisely, an identifier or parenthesized, comma-delimited list of identifiers is allowed to continue as a lambda expression (that is, continue with a `reads`, `requires`, or `=>`) only if "allowLambda" is true.
 This affects function/method/iterator specifications, if/while statements with guarded alternatives, and expressions